projectagastya/agastya-connect/README.md

 ## 🌟 Introduction

-Agastya AI is an innovative training platform developed for the Agastya International Foundation, India's "largest creativity laboratory."
+Agastya Connect is an innovative training platform developed for the Agastya International Foundation, India's "largest creativity laboratory."
 The platform enables instructors to practice their teaching and engagement skills through realistic conversations with AI-simulated students, helping them prepare for real-world classroom scenarios.

 Unlike generic chatbots, the platform uses advanced Retrieval Augmented Generation (RAG) technology to create authentic and context-aware student personas that respond based on detailed background information, creating meaningful training experiences for instructors.